In Japan, Trump appears to make light of Russian interference during meeting with Putin

 “We look forward to spending some very good time together,” Trump said after the two sat down next to one another, flanked by their aides.
 “A lot of positive things are going to come out of the relationship.”

-At that point, American reporters in the room began shouting questions about whether Trump would warn Putin not to meddle.
-"Yes, of course I will," Trump replied.
-As reporters were being ushered out and still shouting more questions, Trump said with a grin: "Don't meddle in the election."
+At that point, American reporters in the room began shouting questions about whether Trump would warn Putin not to meddle in future U.S. elections.
+“Yes, of course I will,” Trump replied.
+As reporters were being ushered out and still shouting more questions, a grinning Trump said: “Don’t meddle in the election.”

 Raising his right index finger toward Putin, Trump repeated himself, while turning to watch the reporters depart.

+Asked about the invitation, the White House said in an email: “The President believes it’s important to commemorate the Allied troops who lost their lives in WWII, as he said in June during the D-Day events in the UK and Normandy, but he has not confirmed participation.”

+Kremlin spokesman Dmitry Peskov told reporters that an official invitation for the Moscow parade would be sent to Trump “in the coming days.”

-The episode is likely to renew criticism in Washington that Trump has jeopardized national security by not accepting and, at times, seeking to undermine the ample evidence that Moscow conducted a serious effort to interfere in the U.S. presidential election in 2016 and bolster Trump's campaign.
+The meeting with Putin appeared likely to renew criticism in Washington that Trump has jeopardized national security by not accepting and, at times, seeking to undermine the ample evidence that Moscow conducted a serious effort to interfere in the U.S. presidential election in 2016 and bolster Trump’s campaign.

 But Trump has consistently cast doubt on the findings, calling the 22-month investigation a politically motivated “witch hunt” and “presidential harassment” aimed at destroying his presidency.